KirinDave/Clipping/README.markdown

 ### Current Implementations

-Clipping's implementation separates the actual encoding & storage (a PersistingStrategy) of values from the strategy used to order and execute the writes and reads (a ManagementStrategy).
+Clipping's implementation separates the actual encoding and storage (a PersistingStrategy) of values from the strategy used to order and execute the writes and reads (a ManagementStrategy).
 Currently the following complete implementations exist: